 You can find the dtksh demos in /usr/dt/examples/dtksh.
 Read the README file for detailed information on the demos.

-For more information on ${\tt dtksh}$ , see the relevant man pages and .
+For more information on dtksh, see the relevant man pages and Common Desktop Environment: Desktop KornShell User's Guide.